Additional Requirements

 If you are sending the petition via U.S. Mail, mail it to the Clerk's Office.
 If you mail your petition, please include a copy of the documents AND a large, self-addressed and postage-stamped envelope for the Clerk’s Office to return your file-stamped copies to you.
 If you later require copies of court documents, a fee is required.

-After you File
+5. After You File

 After you have filed your bankruptcy case, there are some more steps you must take.
 See the After you File page for help.